diagrid-labs/dapr-on-scaleway/README.md

 Follow these steps to remove all the apps, components and cloud resources created in this how-to guide.

-1. Navigate to the resources folder and run this command to delete the services and state resources:
+1. If you only want to remove the Dapr applications and state component, navigate to the `resources` folder and run this command to delete the resources:

     ```bash
     kubectl delete -f .